NikosBakalis/Adversarial-attack-on-Intel-and-MobileODT-Cervical-Cancer-Screening/README.md

 - **Loss (Blue Line)**: Begins high, drops rapidly, and then flattens.
 - **Accuracy (Orange Line)**: Begins low, rises quickly, and remains fairly constant.
 - **Adversarial Accuracy (Green Line)**: Begins relatively high, surpases the orange line and then gradually stabilizes at a level around 9% over the model acuracy.

+## Performeed Adversarial Attachkes
+4 Adversarial Attacks were written and executed for the purposes of this code:
+- FGSM attack
+- Random Perturbation attack
+- Gaussian Noise attack
+- BIM attack

 ## Installation